langchain-ai/agents-from-scratch-ts/README.md

 - Node.js (v18 or higher recommended)
 - A package manager (npm, yarn, or pnpm)

+> [!NOTE]
+> In order to run the typescript notebooks, you must install jupyter or jupyter notebook as well as TS-Lab Kernel to execute the notebook code

+### Typescript Notebooks
+ multiple interactive Typescript Jupyter notebooks to go through the process of creating these agentic features.
+- `notebooks/langgraph_101.ipynb`
+- `notebooks/agent.ipynb`
+- `notebooks/hitl.ipynb`
+- `notebooks/memory.ipynb`

+### Email Assistant Scripts
 Three versions of the email assistant are available in the `src/` directory:
 1.  `email_assistant.ts`: A basic email assistant for triage and response.
 2.  `email_assistant_hitl.ts`: Extends the basic assistant with Human-in-the-Loop capabilities for reviewing and intervening in the agent's actions.
 3.  `email_assistant_hitl_memory.ts`: Further extends the HITL assistant with persistent memory to learn from user feedback and preferences.

-### Typescript Notebooks
-- `langgraph_101.ipynb`
-- `agent.ipynb`,
-- `hitl.ipynb`,
-- `memory.ipynb`,

-There are also multiple interactive Typescript Jupyter notebooks to go through the process of creating these agentic features.
-The notebooks assemble the agents in `src/` step by step.
+There are also The notebooks assemble the agents in `src/` step by step.
 You can use **ts-lab kernel instead of the default python kernel** to execute the notebook code cells

 ## Table of Contents